 Some mental-health disorders can be genetic, so you also need to consider your family’s mental health history.
-If someone else in the family has ADHD, for example, your son would be at greater risk of having that influence on his behaviors.
+If someone else in the family has ADHD, for example, your son would be at greater risk of it.
 But remember that family history doesn’t guarantee anything.
 Don’t assume that your child is psychotic, for example, because he has an imaginary friend at the age of seven while your Uncle Joe (who was diagnosed with schizophrenia) also has an imaginary friend at the age of 39.
-At seven, it’s part of the normal developmental process to have imaginary friends.
+At seven, it’s part of the normal developmental process.
 At 39, it’s not.

-You should also think about unusual stressors.
+You should also consider unusual stressors.
 Could your son be reacting to an outside influence?
 Is he being bullied at school, for example, or is there tension between you and his other parent?
 Is someone in the family sick?
 Has your son lost an important loved one?
-These influences (and countless others) could be causing the behaviors just as easily as a mental illness.
+These influences (and countless others) could cause the behaviors just as easily as a mental illness.

 Don’t worry about what “well-meaning” people say about your son.
 What do you think?
 If you’re unsure, call a professional trained in family therapy for a consultation.
 Often, children are simply reacting to something that’s happening in the family system, and solution-focused brief therapy could be just what your family needs.

 Whatever you decide, remember the first rule of diagnosing a disorder – the behaviors have to negatively impact your son and/or your family.
 Nobody should diagnose a disorder simply because “well-meaning” people are bothered by your son’s behaviors, and nobody should diagnose a disorder just because someone acts “different.”
 Quirky is not a disorder.